Pilning railway station: Incidents

 Railway staff have suffered injuries or death at Pilning; in 1893, signalman George Hann sustained severe cuts to the neck and throat after being hit by shards of glass from an unwanted bottle of lemon squash, which had been thrown from a passing train and smashed against the signal box's woodwork.
 A platelayer was hit by a train in 1908, suffering a broken arm; and in 1942 track worker George Daniel Garland was killed while spreading ashes – witnesses stated that there was no lookout and that high winds prevented the train being heard.
 Two staff are also known to have died at Pilning from natural causes: train driver James Winnicombe, who collapsed on the footplate in 1929; and track worker John Holbrook, who died in a workmen's cabin in 1932.

 Passengers have also been the victims of accidents.
 On 31 May 1874, a seven-year-old child, Arthur Edward Claypole, and a nurse, Maria Hall, fell from an express train.
 Claypole had been leaning on the door when it came open causing him to fall out, with Hall jumping out after him.
 Claypole died from the injuries sustained.
 An insufficient door fastening was cited as the cause of the incident.

-A major incident occurred in 1933, when a London, Midland and Scottish Railway excursion train from to caught fire after passing through the Severn Tunnel.
+A major incident occurred in June 1933, when a London, Midland and Scottish Railway excursion train from to caught fire after passing through the Severn Tunnel.
 The fire, which started in the restaurant car, spread to two other coaches.
 The train was stopped at Pilning, where the three burning carriages were removed to a siding and allowed to burn, also setting fire to the grass on the embankment.
 There were no injuries among the passengers; an attendant was injured while attempting to rescue property from the burning carriages.
 The rest of the train continued to Barnstaple and arrived an hour late, but 70 passengers from the affected carriages had to be carried by a later train.